SovnSkyrim/Aldrnari/README.md

 #### Steam Library

-If you have your steam library in program files, read [this](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide) to put it somewhere else.
+If you have your Steam library in Program Files, read [this](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide) to put it somewhere else.
 I will not provide support to people with Skyrim in their Program Files folder.
 Locations like Documents, Downloads, Desktop, or OneDrive are NOT fine.
 The best location would be ``C:\SteamLibrary`` if you have a single drive, or whichever Drive Letter you have on your main Games drive.
 Such a location is also called the "root of the drive."